pratik462002/gitdemo/README.md

 # gitdemo
-This is an demo repo for training.
+This is a demo repo for training.

+This is a demo commit where we will perform stage,pull,push commands